getindata/kedro-azureml/docs/source/03_quickstart.rst

    #                          EXPERIMENT_NAME CLUSTER_NAME STORAGE_ACCOUNT_NAME
    #                          STORAGE_CONTAINER ENVIRONMENT_NAME
    kedro azureml init <subscription-id> <resource-group-name> <workspace-name> <experiment-name> <compute-cluster-name> <storage-account-name> <storage-container-name> <environment-name>

+If you want to pass data between nodes using the built-in Azure ML pipeline data passing, you can use dummy values for the storage account and container names.
+In this case, adjust the ``conf/base/azureml.yml`` to enable pipeline data passing.
+See :doc:`04_data_assets` for more information about this.

 8. Adjust the Data Catalog - the default one stores all data locally, whereas the plugin will automatically use Azure Blob Storage.
 Only